UoB-HPC/ipu-hpc-cookbook/README.md

 ### Representing complex local data structures
 Poplar's codelets take scalar or (up to 2-dimensional) vector inputs, but sometimes your data is more complex (e.g. a tree).
-Codelets also support have dynamic (heap) memory, making familiar data structures hard to implement.
+Codelets also lack support for dynamic (heap) memory, making familiar data structures hard to implement.
 In [Representing complex local data structures](complex-local-data-structures) we look at some approaches to this problem.

 ## Assembly vertexes